million12/docker-typo3-neos/README.md

 Note: the good part with that side SSH container is that it is build on top of [million12/php-app](https://github.com/million12/docker-php-app) image, exactly the same which is used as a base iamge for [million12/typo3-flow-neos-abstract](https://github.com/million12/docker-typo3-flow-neos-abstract).
 Therefore you can be sure you have the same PHP configuration, the same software as inside container with running TYPO3 Neos.
 In practise it means: no quirk issues due to differences in environments.

-## Usage with fig
+## Usage with docker-compose (old fig)

-Instead of manually launching all containers like described above, you can use [Fig](http://www.fig.sh/).
-Fig is a Docker orchestration tool and it is very easy to use.
-If you do not have it yet, [install](http://www.fig.sh/install.html) it first.
+Instead of manually launching all containers like described above, you can use [Docker Compose](https://docs.docker.com/compose/).
+Docker Compose is an orchestration tool and it is very easy to use.
+If you do not have it yet, install it first.

-The [fig.yml](fig.yml) config file is already provided, so you can **launch TYPO3 Neos with just one command**:
+The [docker-compose.yml](docker-compose.yml) config file is already provided, so you can **launch TYPO3 Neos with just one command**:
 ```
-fig up [-d]
+docker-compose up [-d]
 ```

 And you're done.